comsysto/poc-angular-form-validation-backend/README.md

 **Editor/IDE**

 At best use [Visual Studio Code](https://code.visualstudio.com/) since it has great TypeScript support.

-Do not forget to install https://github.com/editorconfig/editorconfig-vscode `ext install EditorConfig`.
+ * Do not forget to install https://github.com/editorconfig/editorconfig-vscode `ext install EditorConfig`.
+ * Add to config `{ "files.trimTrailingWhitespace": true }`

 &nbsp;